10 Questions With… Carlo Bach of Illycaffè

-Interior Design: This year is the 20th anniversary of Illy’s artist-designed cup collection.
-How will you celebrate the milestone?
+Interior Design: How will you celebrate the 20th anniversary of Illy’s artist-designed cup collection?

-ID: How has the company’s relationship with the Biennale evolved through the years?
+ID: How has the company’s relationship with the Biennale evolved?

 CB: I consider the Venice Biennale to be the most important contemporary art event in the world.
 It’s certainly an important moment here in Venice, when the world can really see what’s going on in contemporary art.
 Illy tries to have a new experience with them all the time.
 One year our presence may be stronger, another it may be softer.
 We’re the official coffee of the event, and at this moment I’m working with Massimiliano Gioni, its director, to find out exactly what we will do this year.
 Two years ago, we built an incredible show with Anish Kapoor at Basilica di San Giorgio Maggiore.
 Kapoor did a very special piece for that.
 Every year it’s something new.
 In the past, we’ve worked with Tobias Rehberger… The illy Push Button House was designed by Adam Kalkin in 2007.
 Every two years there is a new way to relate and contribute to culture.